itzShovon/todo_api/README.md

 1. Updated user request limit.
 1. Published the project.
 1. Turned off app debug mode.
+1. Added minimum commented notes.
+1. Pushed the whole thing to github...

 # Installation
 1. Clone the repository to your local machine.